FAQ Experimental

 You don't need to.
 Native local-Hermes already has the same /paste, /image <path>, drag-drop a file from Explorer, and Alt+V paths — they ship in upstream hermes-agent and the Ink TUI directly.
 Hermes-Relay is specifically for the remote-server case: when you want to use a Hermes that lives somewhere else (a home server, a GPU box, a cloud VM) from your laptop, with the same UX as a local install.
 If everything's already on the same machine, run hermes directly and skip the relay.

 The two paths are complements, not alternatives.
-You'd use Hermes-Relay's desktop CLI when:
+You'd use the Hermes-Relay CLI when:

 - The agent's compute, models, or secrets need to live somewhere other than your daily-driver laptop.